BraydonWoodward/CS-210-AirAirgeadBankingInvestementApp/README.md

   The most difficult part of building this program was getting the calculations to be correct.
 It took me too long to realize the logical mistake I was making dividing a float by an integer value.
 Websites like StacksOverflow and GeeksforGeeks have been bookmarked on my browser.

   Learning the safe way to instantiate class objects with make_unique will be valuable in future programs.
 Also, working with pointers will be invaluable experience to help me in the future.

+  This program has an easy to read and follow main file.
+All of the methods and variables are stored in an investment class, and all methods and variables are defined in a header file.
+This, paired with appropriate in-line comments makes this code easy to read, maintain, and adapt.